 - BSA300 Camping: The need for regular varied camping trips and the requirements for Scout planning and evaluation of the event is the topic.
-Equipment, clothing, food, transportation, health requirements and places to try will be discussed. - BSA301 UPDATED Hiking and Backpacking: This is an advanced session on the requirements for a successful hiking or backpacking trip based on BSA's Passport to High Adventure.
-Points to be covered will include: the need for regular hiking/backpacking trips; physical requirements; crew concept; aspects of planning, preparation and promotion; personal and crew equipment; clothing and shoes; navigation; trail procedures; post-trip evaluation and additional resources. - BSA302 Service Projects: Service to others and project suggestions!
+Equipment, clothing, food, transportation, health requirements and places to try will be discussed. - BSA302 Service Projects: Service to others and project suggestions!
 Rank advancement and helping other Scouts, parents, unit, sponsor and the community.
-Discussion includes Eagle Rank service project requirements; also shows how helping others improves self-esteem and results in respect of others. - BSA305#Retaining Older Scouts: Once Scouts reach mid-teens many lose interest, miss meetings and outings, and too often drop out.
-This class will explore why this is the case and ways to keep the older Scouts engaged and wanting to continue to come to meetings and attend troop activities. - BSA306 Millennials and Beyond: Recruiting and Retaining Young Volunteers: Mature Troops, Crews, and Ships all rely heavily on "older" or "senior" Scouts; typically, high school students with rank and experience.
-Too often, Scouts who age out or leave for college are forgotten until they have children of their own.
-In this course, we will explore ways to find, engage, and retain adult volunteers during and after college.
-These Scouting alumni have recent, relevant experience and instant credibility with Scouts.
-Tap the fountain of youth for your unit and watch as your unit is reinvigorated by young adults with skills and time to share.

-- BSA314 Little Known Scouting Awards: Scouting BSA is more than just rank advancement and merit badges.
+Discussion includes Eagle Rank service project requirements; also shows how helping others improves self-esteem and results in respect of others. - BSA305 Retaining Older Scouts: Once Scouts reach mid-teens many lose interest, miss meetings and outings, and too often drop out.
+This class will explore why this is the case and ways to keep the older Scouts engaged and wanting to continue to come to meetings and attend troop activities. - BSA314 Little Known Scouting Awards: Scouting BSA is more than just rank advancement and merit badges.
 It is the time to try new things, provide service to others, build self-confidence and reinforce ethical standards.
 While the advancement trail is designed to provide a base range of skills to develop a scout into a model young adult, there are other programs and awards that a scout may work on and earn that will keep the youth interested in the scouting programs and explore more than the basic set of skills.
-We will cover some awards that not all scout leaders of aware of and how to use these awards to create a scouting experience that is tailored to scouts interests. - BSA315 Scout Conservation Projects How to Maximize Service and Earn Awards for Doing Them:

-Every Scout needs conservation service hours to advance, but many units don't know how to put together a strong conservation project.
+We will cover some awards that not all scout leaders of aware of and how to use these awards to create a scouting experience that is tailored to scouts interests. - BSA315 Scout Conservation Projects How to Maximize Service and Earn Awards for Doing Them: Every Scout needs conservation service hours to advance, but many units don't know how to put together a strong conservation project.
 This course will provide unit leaders with a roadmap for project planning as well as for finding experts who can help them execute meaningful conservation projects.
 The class will also cover how to earn awards such as the Distinguished Conservation Service Award, Conservation Good Turn, World Conservation Award and the Messenger of Peace. - BSA320 Bring the World into Your Unit's Programs: Build your Scouts into better citizens by integrating the DC area's amazing international and intercultural resources into your unit's programs.
 Do you have Scouts working on Citizenship in the World Merit Badge?
 They can talk to a diplomat or visit an embassy.
 Looking to bring new variety to the menus on your next campout?
 Make it a patrol competition with a "golden spoon" award for the best dish from another culture.
-We'll also look at a variety of Scouts BSA programs that can put your Scouts in touch with international Scouting and world cultures without leaving home. - BSA323 Using Social Media for Recruitment and Engagement: Think social media is just for millennials?
-Think again!
-Social media is used by professionals and companies to do business everywhere.
-Learn how your unit can make use of the most popular platforms to recruit scouts and parents; raise awareness of scouting in your community; communicate your unit's schedules and activities; and share your unit's successes.
+We'll also look at a variety of Scouts BSA programs that can put your Scouts in touch with international Scouting and world cultures without leaving home. - BSA323 Using social media for Recruitment and Engagement: Learn how your unit can make use of the most popular platforms to recruit scouts and parents; raise awareness of scouting in your community; communicate your unit's schedules and activities; and share your unit's successes.
 We'll help you pick the platform(s) to be on, show you how to manage your social media pages using your phone, and share secrets for writing effective posts and increasing your reach.
-This course will also teach you how to use social media and comply with YPT guidelines. - BSA331 Hiking Merit Badge: Using Hiking as a Way to Engage and Recruit: Take the first step in learning how to start a Hiking Merit Badge program to keep current Scouts engaged and recruit new members.
-Key course areas include logistics, trails, variety, and incorporating other requirements safely.
-This course is not how to hike, but how to start a hiking program safely.
-Examples of hikes, with different levels of difficulty while maintaining safety, are provided. - BSA335 Vigil Nominations and Inductions: Each year, Order of the Arrow Chapters nominate those who have gone above and beyond in service to others for the honor of Vigil membership.
-Come learn the process of nominations; from building a Chapter committee and working with deadlines to writing a great packet for a deserving nominee.
-New to the process or an experienced Adviser?
-Our Lodge Selections Committee has great information for everyone - BSA336 NEW LodgeMaster from 40,000 Feet: How can I access LodgeMaster and what can I do once I am there?
-This course will provide a review for veteran Advisers and an introduction for new Advisers so bring your challenges and questions!
-We will also explore the features of the general member portal.
+This course will also teach you how to use social media and comply with YPT guidelines.